IllusionaryOne/PhantomBotTestScripts/README.md

 Hi there!
 If you have found this you have found an area that IllusionaryOne will be placing various scripts for PhantomBot.
 There are three types of scripts that are found here:

 **Custom Scripts**
 In the *custom* folder you will find customized scripts as well as scripts written for PhantomBot users.
 Note that no warranty is provided or implied for these scripts.
+Do not ask for support.

 **Debug Scripts**
 In the *debug* folder you will find scripts that IllusionaryOne may ask you to use to debug parts of PhantomBot.